mahdiduris/mahdiduris.github.io/_pages/about.md

 ## <a href="https://mahdiduris.github.io/files/MDuris_CVApr2022.pdf" target="_blank" style="text-align: center; color: #229954; text-decoration: underline;text-decoration-style: dotted;">Curriculum Vitæ</a><br/>

-My current ongoing project is to document the segmental and suprasegmental features of Saudi Spoken English.
+My ongoing project is to document the segmental and suprasegmental features of Saudi Spoken English.
 Currently, no research has focused on exclusively documenting the features of English spoken by Saudis.
 As I develop my research around this topic, it will be made available here:<br/>

 ## <a href="https://saudispokenenglish.com" target="_blank" style="text-align: center; color: #345015; text-decoration: underline;text-decoration-style: dotted;">SaudiSpokenEnglish.com</a>